-We know talk of potty training and potty training advice is almost always slightly controversial.
-We fully understand that potty training, like many choices in parenting, will be a personal decision.
+We know talk of advice on when and how your child "should" use the toilet is almost always slightly controversial.
+We fully understand that the timing of toilet independence, like many choices in parenting, will be a personal decision.

 There’s no judgement here - no matter what you choose.

-There’s also a few slightly different schools of thought on potty training within the Montessori community.
-The info below is from our MACTE-certified teacher and Director of Infant and Toddler programming at the Montessori Teachers College.
+There’s also a few slightly different schools of thought on Toilet Independence within the Montessori community.
+The info below is from our Montessori Infant Toddler Teacher (MACTE) and Director of Infant and Toddler programming at the Montessori Teachers College.

 She’s just one voice, albeit a smart one :), among thousands in the Montessori community.